erikfredner/cv/cv.md

 Coordinator for Stanford Literary Lab \hfill 2014-2019

 ## Academic Affiliations
-Modern Language Association
+* Modern Language Association

-Alliance of Digital Humanities Organizations
+* Alliance of Digital Humanities Organizations
+* The Association for Computers and the Humanities

-C19: The Society of Nineteenth-Century Americanists
+* C19: The Society of Nineteenth-Century Americanists

 ## Data Analysis
 * Python
 * R
 * Tableau
 * TeX & pandoc
-* XML
+* XML & TEI

 ## References
 Janet Spittler & Jim Coan, Co-Directors of the Engagements\